cldif/REAM/README.md

 exit;
 ```

-The database of the project must be also created, enter the following command in the project folder:
+The database of the project must be also created, enter the following command in the symfony folder:

 ```
 php bin/console doctrine:database:create